artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-religious-claims.md

 <span class="sc">Dijon:</span> I’m glad my argument was convincing.
 I would be happy to ignore religions that don’t make claims about reality, and I agree we haven’t completely avoided the need to define religion.

-I think religions make a unique sorts of claims.
+I think religions make unique claims.
 Consider these examples:

 - God appeared to the nation of Israel on Mount Sinai and gave them the ten commandments.
 - Jesus is the son of God and rose from the dead after being crucified.